 The two washing machines the company manufactured were:

-- The King
+1. The King

-- The Improved Handy
+2. The Improved Handy

 Although a planing mill involved sharp-edged tools, particularly planers and saws of various types, Clemens factory had a fairly low accident count.
 This does not mean it was safer than say Robert Stewart’s Planing Mill.
 It may mean that fewer accidents were recorded or made the papers of the time.
 However, at least three workplace incidents did occur while Clemens was the sole owner.

 In 1900, a Mr. Tindall had a close call when a knot flew out of a board he was working on.
 It just missed striking his head.
 Another, more serious one happened to F. Summers in September 1907 when a sander removed three of is fingers.
 Later that same year, in November, another worker.
 P. H. Freure, received serious damage when using a saw.
-Another accident also occurred the following year.
+Another accident occurred the following year.
 In this case, Muir Anderson had three fingers severely cut by a shaper.

 A Surprise Assignment